Safety equipment and PPE

 DATI = lone worker alarm device

-Key functions of these modern alert systems
+Essential functions of these alert systems

 • detection of absence of movement